Biotechnology Innovation Organization: Members

-BIOs members include companies that make pharmaceutical drugs, biofuels, industrial enzymes, and genetically modified crops, as well as health care facilities that participate in clinical trials and biopharmaceutical research.
+BIOs members include companies that make pharmaceutical drugs, biofuels, industrial enzymes, and genetically modified crops, as well as healthcare facilities that participate in clinical trials and biopharmaceutical research.
 As of 2016, it represents 1,100 biotech companies in all 50 U.S. states, which employ 1.61 million Americans and support an additional 3.4 million jobs.

 Leadership

-BIO was founded 1993 in Washington, D.C. and Carl B. Feldbaum was the president from BIO's founding until he retired in 2004.
+BIO was founded in 1993 in Washington, D.C., and Carl B. Feldbaum was the president from BIO's founding until he retired in 2004.

 He was succeeded by James C. Greenwood who held the offices of president and CEO from 2005 to 2020.

-The association has a 120 member board, consisting of a diverse mix of company executives based upon size, geography, and pharmaceutical focus.
-The board’s executive committee consists of 21 members, purposefully designed to ensure a representative voice for the smaller companies among BIO’s membership.
+The association has a 120-member board, consisting of a diverse mix of company executives based upon size, geography, and pharmaceutical focus.
+The board's executive committee consists of 21 members, purposefully designed to ensure a representative voice for the smaller companies among BIO's membership.